- Wash hands with soap and water.

 - In a small bowl, combine remaining garlic and oil.
 Generously brush roast with mixture and lightly salt and pepper.

-- Cook as instructed below for 15 minutes per pound (time can vary by oven and/or temperature of the meat)
+- Cook as instructed below for number of minutes per pound (time can vary by oven and/or temperature of the meat)

-- Rare* – Cook to an internal temperature of 120 degrees Fahrenheit
+- Medium-Rare* – Cook to an internal temperature of 135 degrees Fahrenheit, about 20 to 25 minutes per pound.

-- Medium – Cook to an internal temperature of 130 degrees Fahrenheit
+- Medium – Cook to an internal temperature of 145 degrees Fahrenheit, about 25 to 30 minutes per pound.

-- Well – Cook to an internal temperature of 140 degrees Fahrenheit
+- Medium-Well – Cook to an internal temperature of 150 degrees Fahrenheit, about 30 to 35 minutes per pound.

 - During roasting, add stock as needed to keep pan from burning.
 The key is to allow browning and caramelization of vegetables and roast drippings without burning.
 This browning will provide the flavor for the au jus sauce.